128technology/docs/docs/config_dual_router_ha.md

 It is possible to configure multiple inter-router connections for added resiliency if there are spare physical connections available between the two routers.
 :::

-The sample topology we will discuss in this document is as follows:
+The sample high level topology we will discuss in this document is as follows:

 ![dual-router-ha-diagrams](/Users/ptimmons/Downloads/dual-router-ha-diagrams.png)